Narendra Modi attacks Congress in Parliament, says Opposition is no longer connected to the roots

 “In their [Congress MPs] speeches, if they had even once mentioned Manmohan Singh, I would have had faith,” Modi said, according to The Indian Express.
 “Our dream is to stay rooted in reality.
 Opposition is no longer connected to roots.
 The Opposition is riding a high horse.”

-Modi said that he is the only prime minister who admits that all governments have contributed to India’s progress.
+Modi said that he is the only prime minister who admitted that all governments have contributed to India’s progress.
 The prime minister, speaking in the Lok Sabha, dared the Congress to mention the number of times [former Prime Ministers] Vajpayee or Narasimha Rao were praised during the rule of the United Progressive Alliance government, The Hindu reported.
 Modi said the Congress does not recognise anyone other than the Nehru-Gandhi family.

 “There are some who feel only a handful of names contributed to national development,” he said, according to ANI.
 “They only want to hear those few names and ignore others.
 We think differently, we feel each and every citizen has worked for country’s development.”